Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 ### Scheme difficulty comparison
 The main take away from this analysis is that iRecord data has a far higher weighting towards the 'easy to identify' taxa.
 Note that the iRecord dataset used here is 'all records which pass the Checker', so there is no subsetting to photo-identification records.
 The weighting reinforces the idea that iRecord and BWARS are capturing data from different sources.
 BWARS is capturing more 'advanced' users' data, whilst iRecord is capturing more 'beginner' data.

+Note that *Melecta albifrons* was considered difficulty 5 but, due to the probable extinction of potential confusion taxa, should now be considered difficulty 1.
+Verifiers have treated this taxon as difficulty 1 and photo-identifiable.
+Of the 15,511 difficulty 5 records, 1,252 (8.1%) are of *M. albifrons*.

 |Difficulty|BWARS|iRecord|
 |---|---:|---:|
 |1|168,351|159,339|